-I was taking eighteen credit hours this semester, so I’m proud of myself for reading six books.
+I was taking eighteen credit hours this semester, and I did not get straight A’s, as I usually do.
+I got straight A+’s, bitches!
+I’m sorry to brag about my grades, but damn–your girl is good.
+I also managed to read six books this semester.
 Three of them were required for classes, but I managed to get in three pleasure reads as well.

 I read The Epic of Gilgamesh for school, and I was not expecting to enjoy it.
 It was short, and although some parts are difficult to read, because of translation or availability issues, it is easy to understand.
 I enjoyed it overall.
 My dog got really sick this semester (she’s okay now), and I was reading this in the waiting room at the vet.
 Some old dude interrupted me and said “Wow, the Epic of Gilgamesh?
 That’s a fantastic epic.
 You have great taste!”
 I told him that it wasn’t my choice to read it.